matthew-brett/pydagogue/curious_git.rst

     {{ mytree }}

-To make the directory listing more compact, I'll use ``...`` to mean that I'm not showing the contents of that directory.
-For example, here's a listing of the three snapshots, but only showing the contents of the third snapshot:
+To make the directory listing more compact, I'll sometimes show only the number of files / directories in a subdirectory.
+For example, here's a listing of the three snapshots, but only showing the contents of the third
+snapshot:

 .. prizeout::